All Use Cases

 A static QR code works perfectly if your menu URL never changes — link it to your website's menu page and you're done.
 But if you use a third-party menu platform, run seasonal specials, or want to A/B test different menu layouts, a dynamic QR code is essential.
 Not sure which type you need?
 Our breakdown at honestqr.net/guides/static-vs-dynamic-qr-codes covers the differences.

-With Honest QR's Pro plan ($19 one-time), you get dynamic codes that you can update anytime.
+With Honest QR's affordable paid plans (each starts with a 7-day free trial — your card isn't charged until the trial ends), you get dynamic codes that you can update anytime.
 Change the destination from your lunch menu to your dinner menu, or swap it to a holiday special — the printed QR code stays the same.
+See current pricing at honestqr.net/#pricing.

 Scan Tracking for Restaurants